VasylVaskivskyi/biostitch/README.md

 If you want to correct uneven illumination in one of the channels you can specify it in the `--channels_to_correct_illumination` command, default value is apply correction to all channels.
 You can provide `none` to prevent applying illumination correction.

-Finally, if you want to save estimated stitching parameters use `--save_param` flag, and if you want to load previously estimated files use `--load_param` specifying path to the directory which contains 3 csv files: image_ids.csv, x_sizes.csv, y_sizes.csv
+Finally, if you want to save estimated stitching parameters use `--save_params` flag, and if you want to load previously estimated files use `--load_params` specifying path to the directory which contains 3 csv files: image_ids.csv, x_sizes.csv, y_sizes.csv

 ## Dependencies